iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 The framework Google document that was publicly shared through Discord, Telegram, and Twitter in many different IOTA community channels and was used to collect input from the community can be found [here.](https://docs.google.com/document/d/1yRWmYlA9rCEzI9hLjeVzgPLsKkDt-KcISOz2G-LP2qw/edit?usp=sharing)

-**With this post in the forum, we ask every community member to give a last round of input to this proposal and invite you to post any questions that may arise here in this topic thread so that we can answer and clarify them and come to a final version that has been reviewed by the community and agreed on.**

-The plan is to collect this last round of input from the community and then treat this proposal following the below-described process.

-The final version will be published in this governance forum as a Phase 2 post.
-This Phase 2 post will also include a Poll to collect the community's sentiment.
-In this poll, the community would have seven days to signal support for the proposal.
+We are presenting this final version here for a last review and would appreciate if you show your support in the Poll at the end of the proposal.
+Once it has reached 50 supporting votes this version will be moved into Phase 2, where a final vote via a Poll will be conducted in this forum.

-If the Poll receives 100 supporting votes, this governance framework proposal will be implemented as a Phase 3 vote amongst all Shimmer token holders in Firefly as soon as possible once the Shimmer Mainnet is released.
+If this Poll receives 100 supporting votes, this governance framework proposal will be implemented as a Phase 3 vote amongst all Shimmer token holders in Firefly.

-Please give this post a "**like :heart:**" at the bottom of the post if you think this proposal is useful to our community.
-Please add any questions or suggestions as comments to this post.

 ## **_TL: DR_**

 This framework defines the governance process for [selected topics](#parameters-that-are-open-for-community-governance-in-shimmer-8) in the Shimmer network.
 Changes will be proposed using a three-stage process that can result in a vote by Shimmer token holders.
 The [governance forum](https://govern.iota.org) hosts the discussions and proposals.
 This framework defines the detailed rules that must be followed and standardizes decision-making in the network.
+**You can call it our "constitution" and book of laws.**
+It is a very extensive descriptions that aims to cover all kind of cases that may occur in our governance proccesses and defines rules how to handle these situations.

 **Table of contents**